jaronpate/unicord/README.md

 <div align="center">
     <h2>discord.ts</h2>
-    <p>Build good bots fast</p>
+    <p><em>Build good bots fast</em></p>
 </div>

-> This package is in an early beta stage and not yet ready for consumption
+> This package is in early development and is not yet ready for production use.
+Please be aware that the API may change at any time.
+Use at your own risk.

-A solid and simple Discord API wrapper.
+This library is designed with three pillars in mind: **Simple**, **Maintainable**, and **Scalable**.
+It isn't guaranteed to be the fastest or the most feature rich, but you will probably find it to be the easiest to use and understand.

+It's typecript first and has some nifty features like hydration and argument type resolution.
+The goal here is to not have to worry about if you are using the Gateway, Webhooks, or Application commands.
+Ideally there is a single API that can be used to inferface with Discord.

 ## Installation